-The lake is surrounded by a remarkable country that played an important role in the early colonial history of Kenya.
-The Lake Elmenteita had its first white settlement after Lord Delamere founded Soysambu, a 190-sq. km (48,000-acre) ranch, on the western side of the lake.
-Delamere gifted the land on the other side of the lake to the Honorable Galbraith Lowry Egerton Cole, to his brother-in-law, part of whose “Kekopey Ranch”, where he is buried, is preserved today as the Lake Elmenteita Lodge.
+The lake is surrounded by a remarkable country that played an essential role in the early colonial history of Kenya.
+Lake Elmenteita had its first white settlement after Lord Delamere founded Soysambu, a 190-sq.
+Km (48,000-acre) ranch on the western side of the lake.
+Delamere gifted the land on the other side of the lake to the Honorable Galbraith Lowry Egerton Cole, to his brother-in-law, part of whose “Kekopey Ranch,” where he is buried, is preserved today as the Lake Elmenteita Lodge.

-Elmenteita derives from the Masaai word muteita, which means dusty place an allusion to the dustiness and dryness of the area.
+Elmenteita derives from the Masaai word muteita, which means dusty place, an allusion to the dustiness and dryness of the area.
 Gilgil is the nearest town to the lake.
 In reference to the sequence of the Kenyan Rift Valley lakes, Elmenteita lies between Lake Nakuru and Lake Naivasha.
-The major Nairobi-Nakuru highway runs along the nearby escarpment offering motorists with a stunning panorama of the lake.
-Similar to Lake Bogoria and Lake Nakuru, the lake is protected because of its valuable birdlife and it’s also a listed UNESCO heritage site.
+The major Nairobi-Nakuru highway runs along the nearby escarpment, offering motorists a stunning panorama of the lake.
+Like Lake Bogoria and Lake Nakuru, the lake is protected because of its valuable birdlife and is a listed UNESCO heritage site.

 Top attractions at Lake Elmenteita

 The Lake Elmenteita/Lake Nakuru basin homes over 400 bird species.
-Lake Elmenteita attracts both the Greater and Lesser flamingo varieties, which feed on the insect larvae and crustacean and its suspended blue-green algae.
+The lake attracts the Greater and Lesser flamingo varieties, which feed on the insect larvae, crustaceans, and suspended blue-green algae.
 The “Kekopey” hot springs lie at the end of Elmenteita and provide an ideal breeding ground for Tilapia grahami.
 The reed beds nearby are fishing grounds for pelicans and night herons.

 What to do at Lake Elmenteita

-The Soysambu conservancy which protects the lake provides access to a range of activities such as bush walks, game drives, crater hikes and day trips to surrounding attractions among others.
+The Soysambu Conservancy, which protects the lake, provides access to activities such as bush walks, game drives, crater hikes, and day trips to surrounding attractions.

 Other activities, such as self-camping and safaris, are available at Elmenteita Flamingo Camp & Cottages.
-Visitors can also the several prehistoric sites near Lake Elmenteita.
-The best-known places are Gambles Cave, which is 10 km southwest of Elmenteita town and the Kariandusi Museum, an important prehistoric site where stone hand axes and cleavers were discovered in 1929 by Louis Leakey.
+Visitors can also tour the several prehistoric sites near Lake Elmenteita.
+The best-known places are Gambles Cave, 10 km southwest of Elmenteita town, and the Kariandusi Museum, an important prehistoric site where stone hand axes and cleavers were discovered in 1929 by Louis Leakey.

 How to get to Lake Elmenteita

-The primary road access to Lake Elmenteita is directly from Nairobi or Nakuru through the Nairobi-Nakuru Highway by bus/matatu or private transport.
-The lake is approximately one and a half hot drive from Nairobi.
+The primary road to Lake Elmenteita is directly from Nairobi or Nakuru through the Nairobi-Nakuru Highway by bus/matatu or private transport.
+The lake is approximately one and a half-hour drive from Nairobi.
 The airstrip in Naivasha provides charter flights.
 The guesthouses and lodges in the expanse can organize transport from Nairobi to Naivasha.

-Lake Elmenteita is a great destination to get around and explore on foot.
+Lake Elmenteita is an excellent destination to get around and explore on foot.
 Moreover, several lodges and camps can organize local excursions.

 Where to stay at Lake Elmenteita

-The accommodations at the lake are idyllic for all visitor preferences whether you choose a colonial-style camp or an intimate lodge.
-The lake’s proximity to Nakuru provides the opportunity to stay at one of the lodges at Lake Nakuru.
+The accommodations at the lake are idyllic for all visitor preferences, whether you choose a colonial-style camp or an intimate lodge.
+The lake’s proximity to Nakuru allows one to stay at one of the lodges at Lake Nakuru.